Privacy Statement UPP

 Purpose of the processing operation: Unit B.3, "Content and Demand Management", of the Publications Office collects and uses your personal information to allow the services of the EU institutions, bodies and agencies to submit requests for services to the Publications Office.

-Personal data is collected in the DemPubWeb for the purpose of responding to and managing publication requests and invoicing the author services, and to assure that a request is in line with the requesting DG/institution’s publications policy.
+Personal data is collected in the UPP for the purpose of responding to and managing publication requests and invoicing the author services, and to assure that a request is in line with the requesting DG/institution’s publications policy.

 Your personal data will not be used for an automated decision-making including profiling.